Jim Nance

 James Solomon "Big Jim" Nance (December 30, 1942 – June 17, 1992) was an American professional football player who was a fullback with the Boston Patriots during their days in the American Football League (AFL).
 He was inducted into the Patriots Hall of Fame in 2009.
 He played college football for the Syracuse Orangemen.

-High school career
+Early life

+Nance was the son of a Pennsylvania coal miner, who had nine other children.
 Nance attended Indiana High School in Indiana, Pennsylvania, where he was a two-time Pennsylvania heavyweight wrestling champion in 1960 and 1961.
 It is said that the Pennsylvania Interscholastic Athletic Association (PIAA) added the heavyweight class to accommodate Nance, who was too large for their highest weight class in 1959, which was 185 pounds.

 College career

 Starting for three years at Syracuse University, Nance tied the school record for career touchdowns and led the Orangemen football team in rushing in 1964, scoring in ten straight games.
 Nance also was a collegiate wrestler at Syracuse, winning the NCAA wrestling national championship at heavyweight in 1963 and 1965.
+He went 43-1 as a wrestler.
+He was inducted into the National Wrestling Hall of Fame in 2007.